openstack/ironic-inspector/README.rst

 Or you can test locally::

-    make env  # only the first time make test  # run tests
+    make test_env  # only the first time make test  # run tests
-    make  # run
+    .env/bin/python setup.py develop
+    .env/bin/ironic-discoverd example.conf

+Of course you may want to modify *example.conf* to match your OpenStack environment.